 Found 10 - 20 results of 57 programs matching keyword " sound experiment"

+Exploratorium staff physicist Thomas Humphrey divulges a clever way to measure the speed of sound, and he explains how he’s used that information to measure things in the world.
 Our host, Stephanie Chasteen, shares some more fun facts and activities having to do with the science of sound.